 Favorite Chicago songs: Beginnings, Mississippi Delta Blues, Forever.

 Reggie “Hammond” Tulk has played piano, keyboards and organ for almost half a century, and has a storied career in the Minnesota music scene.
 Reggie has played and recorded with innumerable acts, including Sugar Marie, Jonah and the Whales, Janie in Wonderland, JUG, Devon Worley and many more.
-In addition to his virtuosic skills on the ivories, Reggie is a proud essential healthcare worker, happily married, and father of three kids and two grandkids.
+In addition to his virtuosic skills on the ivories, Reggie is a proud essential healthcare worker.
 Fun facts: Played his own wedding, planning to play at his funeral if he can work out the timing.

 Ben has been playing music for as long as he can remember, starting on the piano and eventually adding vocals, guitar and bass to his repertoire.
 In addition to playing with Transit Authority, Ben fronts a blues/rock/funk outfit called the Royal Blues, playing around the Twin Cities.
 He studied music at Hamline University, and has worked on various other recording and live projects.